romi/romi-robots-docs/docs/Scanner/developer/git_workflow.md

 Then just proceed as above with `git commit` and `git push`.

 ### check your commit has been pushed
-you can get the list of commits related to your current branch with `git log` (press `q` to exit the list in the terminal).
+After `git push`, you can get the list of pushd commits related to your current branch with `git log` (press `q` to exit the list in the terminal).

 ## Prepare your work for merging
 Once you are ready for creating a "Pull Request", let's update our branch with potential change to `origin/dev` since branching occurred.